habitus-eu/HabitusDOCS/docs/index.md

 ## HABITUS consists of three separate packages

-1. hbGPS
+1. **hbGPS** – package for GPS data processing and merging with accelerometer data.
-2. hbGIS
+2. **hbGIS** – package for analyzing spatiotemporal behaviour patterns using geospatial data and data from hbGPS/PALMS.
-3. HabitusGUI
+3. **HabitusGUI** – TO-DO...